FOSSClass/AbantOS-Elive/EliveGuide.md

 * Use the arrow keys to highlight the desired USB or removable device and press enter to select.

-The computer should now boot via Flash drive USB.
+The computer should now boot via flash drive USB.

-If nothing happens, or it didn't work, you may need to enter the BIOS and configure the settings to see the boot menu.
+If nothing happens, or it did not work, you may need to enter the BIOS to configure the settings to see the boot menu.

 See USB booting issues.